Camium02/ICE-3111-Computer_Vision/Labs/Lab-03/Python.md

 ## 5. Find the smallest and largest pixel values in an image.

+### Create a test image

+- Choose an image of your choice.
+- If it looks nice (i.e. has a good contrast/brightness in our case), we will make it dull, sorry.
+- Open the image in ImageJ.
+- Go to the menu `Image->Type` and choose `8-bits` to convert it to greyscale.
+    - In the lab report, add the histogram of this image.
+- In the menu `Process->Math`, choose `Divide`.
+Use `3` or `4`.
+    - In the lab report, add the histogram of this new image.
+    - See the histogram?
+You just altered the contrast.
+Ooops.
+- In the menu `Process->Math`, choose `Add`.
+Use `25` or something along these lines.
+    - In the lab report, add the histogram of this new image.
+    - See the histogram?
+You just altered the brightness.
+Ooops.
+- Save the image as a `TIFF` file.
+- In the lab report, add a screenshot of this new image.

+### OpenCV code

 - To create the new program, copy paste `rgb2grey.py` into `contrastStretchingManual.py`.
 - To retrieve the smallest and largest pixel values in `grey_image`, we will use
 ```python